ManishYadavdevloper/build_page_by_only_html/README.md

 # build_page_by_only_html
-Hey this repositories for pure html page
-Basically I check my skill power.
+Hey Guys this repositories for pure html page Basically I check my skill power.